Alzheimer’s and Clinical Trials: The Path to New Therapies

 Moreover, research suggests that genetic factors can influence not only susceptibility but also disease severity and rate of progression.

-Furthermore, environmental factors like lifestyle choices may interact with these genetic predispositions to contribute further towards disease progression.
+Furthermore, like lifestyle choices may interact with these genetic predispositions to contribute further towards disease progression.

 Therefore, comprehensive knowledge of how these diverse elements intertwine will help map out a more accurate picture of Alzheimer’s pathophysiology.